Scotland Itinerary

 Day 10: Drive along Caledonian Canal and Loch Ness to Inverness (sleep in Inverness)

-Day 14: Stirling Castle and nearby sights (sleep in Stirling)
+Day 14: Stirling Castle and nearby sights; drive to Edinburgh or Glasgow (sleep in Edinburgh or Glasgow)

 By Public Transportation

-While the itinerary above is designed to be done by car after leaving Glasgow, most connections can be done by bus with a few modifications: You may want to rent a car for your day on Skye; consider a package tour for Highland side-tripping from Inverness; and at the end, go from Inverness straight to Stirling (skipping Eastern Scotland sights, which are out of the way by public transit).
+While the itinerary above is designed to be done by car, most connections can be made by bus, with a few modifications: You may want to rent a car for your time on Skye; consider a package tour for Highland side-tripping from Inverness; and at the end, go from Inverness straight to Stirling (skipping eastern Scotland sights, which are out of the way by public transit).